Memphis D. is only a first-grader, but she is wise well beyond her years.

 “She was way ahead of everybody,” recalls Becca.
 “So once a week, for an hour or two a day, the kindergarten teacher would take Memphis to the first-grade class.”

 The little girl her mom describes as “sassy” is not only ahead of her classmates academically.
 She also exhibits the social maturity of someone much older.

-“If another person is struggling or they’re upset or they’re crying, Memphis goes over and consoles them,” says Dickerson.
+“If another person is struggling or they’re upset or they’re crying, Memphis goes over and consoles them,” says Becca.
 “I noticed at the Y, the teachers do that.
 Memphis picked up on that, so now she does it.
 That’s something she never would have gotten had she not gotten it from the Y.”

-Dickerson says in kindergarten, a boy in another class had behavioral issues, and his teacher would send him out in the hall.
+Becca says in kindergarten, a boy in another class had behavioral issues, and his teacher would send him out in the hall.
 Memphis would leave her class, and her teacher would find her out in the hallway consoling the boy.

 Eventually, the boy’s teacher started taking him to Memphis’ class when he had an outburst instead of sending him out in the hall.
 Memphis would color or read a book with the boy, and he would calm down.